-- "we," "us," "our," "Gold Reserve," the "registrant" or the "Company" refers to Gold Reserve Inc. and its subsidiaries - "\$", "U.S. \$," or "U.S. dollars" in this document refer to U.S. dollars - "Cdn\$" or "Canadian dollars" refer to Canadian dollars - "Securities Act" refers to the U.S. Securities Act of 1933, as amended - "Exchange Act" refers to the U.S. Securities Exchange Act of 1934, as amended
+- "we," "us," "our," "Gold Reserve," the "registrant" or the "Company" refers to Gold Reserve Inc. and its subsidiaries - "\$", "U.S. \$," or "U.S. dollars" in this document refer to U.S. dollars - "Cdn\$" or "Canadian dollars" refer to Canadian dollars - "Securities Act" refers to the U.S. Securities Act of 1933, as amended - "Exchange Act" refers to the U.S. Securities Exchange Act of 1934, as amended $\frac{2}{2}$

-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS

-The information presented or incorporated by reference in this document contains both historical information and "forward-looking statements" (within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act) or "forward looking information" (within the meaning of applicable Canadian securities laws) (collectively referred to herein as "forward looking statements") that may state our intentions, hopes, beliefs, expectations or predictions for the future.
+The information presented or incorporated by reference in this document contains both historical information and "forward-looking statements" (within the meaning of Section 27A of the Securities Act, Section 21E of the Exchange Act and the Securities Act (Ontario)) that may state our intentions, hopes, beliefs, expectations or predictions for the future.

 Forward-looking statements are necessarily based upon a number of estimates and assumptions that, while considered reasonable by us at this time, are inherently subject to significant business, economic and competitive uncertainties and contingencies that may cause our actual financial results, performance, or achievements to be materially different from those expressed or implied herein and many of which are outside our control.
 Some of the material factors or assumptions used to develop forward-looking statements include, without limitation, the uncertainties associated with: the arbitration proceedings under the Additional Facility Rules of the International Centre for Settlement of Investment Disputes ("ICSID"), against the Bolivarian Republic of Venezuela seeking compensation in the arbitration for all of the loss and damage resulting from Venezuela's wrongful conduct (Gold Reserve Inc. v.
-Bolivarian Republic of Venezuela (ICSID Case No. ARB(AF)/09/1)) (the "Brisas arbitration"), actions by the Venezuelan government, economic and industry conditions influencing the future sale of the Brisas Project (as defined herein) and the related equipment and conditions or events impacting our ability to fund our operations or service our debt.
+Bolivarian Republic of Venezuela (ICSID Case No. ARB(AF)/09/1)) (the "Brisas arbitration"), actions by the Venezuelan government, economic and industry conditions influencing the future sale of the Brisas Project (as defined herein), related equipment and conditions or events impacting our ability to fund our operations or service our debt.